flathub/org.claws_mail.Claws-Mail/README.md

 Debug extension: `org.claws_mail.Claws_Mail.Debug`. (`flatpak install flathub org.claws_mail.Claws_Mail.Debug`)
 The [flatpak documentation on debugging](https://docs.flatpak.org/en/latest/debugging.html) explains debugging flatpaks in more detail.

+GnuPG -- and smartcards and security keys -- are supported.
+Make sure `gpg-agent` is running on the host system and the socket is available at the default location: `$XDG_RUNTIME_DIR/gnupg`.

 ## Functionality

 Claws-Mail with the following plug-ins: